Ridgway

 Action needed now

-We need to raise $50,000
+We need to raise $40,000 to 50,000

 Individuals